How to organize components

 _ to show that it is some sort of a helper directory and not a template.

 The structure for an example project could look like this:

 ├── components │ ├── button │ ├── icon │ ├── image │ ├── input │ └── video │ ├── content │ ├── cta │ ├── gallery │ │ ├── thumbnails │ │ │ └── thumbnail │ │ └── view │ ├── rte │ └── teaser-list │ └── teaser │ └── templates ├── _includes │ ├── footer │ ├── header │ └── navigation ├── homepage ├── standard └── checkout

 Again, this is nothing static and can be adapted for every project.
 Especially having a directory called

 content with components that can be picked by editors, makes of course only sense when there is actually a CMS behind the scenes.

-If you are looking for a component library that plays well together with what I described in this post, feel free to check out headman.
+If you are looking for a component library that plays well together with what I described in this post, feel free to check out miyagi.
 It is a small node module that can be used to develop your components in isolation, no matter how you organize them.